AhmedSeemalK/Enterprise-Inference/ida/README.md

 Please note that this list is subject to change, and additional models may be added or removed based on business requirements and model performance evaluations.

-## Prerequisites for Setting Up Inference as a Service Cluster
+## Prerequisites for Setting Up Intel AI for Enterprise Inference Cluster

    ##### Gaudi Node Requirements
    Ensure that the Gaudi Node(s) in your cluster have firmware and driver versions 1.20 installed